 TGbe editor: Please revise the paragraph after Figure 9-788eg (Multi-Link Control) as shown below

-The Type subfield is defined in Table 9-322am (Type subfield encoding) and is used to differentiate the various variants of the Multi-Link element.
+The Type subfield is defined in Table 9-322am (Type subfield encoding) and is used to differentiate the (#7566) variants of the Multi-Link element.
 Different variants of the Multi-Link element are used for different multi-link operations.
+The format of each variant of the Multi-Link element is defined in the subclauses below. (#4100)

 TGbe editor: Please revise the second paragraph after Table 9-322am (Type subfield encoding) as shown below

-The Common Info field carries information that are common to all the links except for Link ID Info subfield and BSS Parameters Change Count subfield that are for the link on which Multi-Link element is sent and is optionally present based on the value of the Type subfield (see 9.4.2.295b.2 (Basic variant Multi- Link element) and 9.4.2.295b.3 (Probe Request variant Multi-Link element)).
+The Common Info field carries information that is (#4106) common to all the links except for Transmitting Link Info subfield that applies to (#6704) the link on which the (#5742)Multi-Link element is sent and is optionally present based on the value of the Type subfield (see 9.4.2.295b.2 (Basic variant Multi- Link element) and 9.4.2.295b.3 (Probe Request variant Multi-Link element)).

 9.4.2.295b.2 Basic variant Multi-Link element